Deciding to buy a home

 Having a good solicitor is so important to the homebuying process and keeping your application moving forward.
 It’s their job to assess if it’s legally advisable for you to buy your new home, so you can move in with peace of mind.

 At this stage it’s your solicitor’s responsibility to keep you updated on the progress of your application.
-Once again we’d recommend O'Neill’s, as they have agreed to keep their customers up to date through the app and provide us with regular updates.
+If you chose to work with our recommended solicitors they will keep you up to date via email, and if available, via their mobile app which can also reduce the amount of paperwork you need to complete.
 We’re more than happy to work with a solicitor of your choice, but they will be responsible for keeping you updated on the progress of your legal work.

 For more information on the legal work that is carried out at this stage, read through our blog on solicitors.